-- b) Availability of learning materials such as text books - c) Availability of learning facilities e.g. school blocks and desks - d) Attitude of teachers towards pupils; and - e) Performance of school management by SMC, PTA, and Mother Group.
+- a) Distance to the nearest school - b) Availability of learning materials such as text books - c) Availability of learning facilities e.g. school blocks and desks - d) Attitude of teachers towards pupils; and - e) Performance of school management by SMC, PTA, and Mother Group.